Speed trials are the sort of charge regularly heard in the Magistrates Court.

 In essence to prove this charge the Police must show that the accused drove or was in charge of a motor vehicle on a highway and the purpose of which was for a speed trial or race.

-A defence to this charge could include a factual dispute or that the event/function had approved authorisation by the Minister by Government Gazette.
+A defence to a charge of Speed Trials could include a factual dispute or that the event/function had approved authorisation by the Minister by Government Gazette.

 You should ring us and discuss your case if you have been charged.